Based on a talk delivered by Steven Lewis

 at the MCC Faculty Convocation / October 1994.

-The teaching of critical thinking skills -- or "psycho-logics" -- has become a popular topic within the academic community.
+The teaching of critical thinking skills -- or "proper evaluation" -- has become a popular topic within the academic community.
 The term "critical thinking" does not in itself convey specifically what it is that we are supposed to teach.
-Often times what is taught as critical thinking in one course has little relationship to what is taught in a different one.
+Often what is taught as critical thinking in one course has little relationship to what is taught in a different one.

 My purpose today is to present a simple, highly teachable principle that can be used to teach critical thinking in kindergarten through graduate school, in literature class or anatomy class.
 The generality of this principle and its easy verifiability make it a relatively non-controversial means of introducing critical thinking into your classes.